jdbctemplatemapper/jdbctemplatemapper/README.md

     private Customer customer;                      // no mapping for relationships List<OrderLine> orderLines = new ArrayList<>(); // No mapping annotations for relationships
-                                                    // Important: collections should be initialized
+                                                    // Important: collections have to be initialized
-                                                    // for the queries to populate them.
+                                                    // to that the queries can populate them.
   }

   @Table(name="order_line")